 Part 3.
-Execution

-A. Locations for plants and/or outlines of areas to be planted are to be staked out at the site.
+Execution A. Locations for plants and/or outlines of areas to be planted are to be staked out at the site.
 Locate and mark all subsurface utility lines.
-Approval of the stakeout by the landscape architect is required before excavation begins.
-B. Tree, shrub, and groundcover beds are to be excavated to the depth and widths indicated on the landscape plan detail drawings.
-If the planting area under any tree is initially dug too deep, the soil added to bring it up to the correct level should be thoroughly tamped.
+Approval of the stakeout by the

 1. The sides of the excavation of all planting areas shall be sloped at a 45 degrees.
 The bottom of all beds shall slope parallel to the proposed grades or toward any VIII.
 Mulching subsurface drain lines within the planting bed.
 The bottom of the planting bed directly under any tree shall be horizontal such that the tree sits plumb.
 2. Maintain all required angles of repose of the adjacent materials as shown on the drawings.
 Do not excavate compacted subgrades of adjacent pavement or structures.
 3. Subgrade soils shall be separated from the topsoil, removed from the area, and not used as backfill in any planted or lawn area.
 Excavations shall not be left uncovered or unprotected overnight.

 C. For trees and shrubs planted in individual holes in areas of good soil that is to remain in place and/or to receive amendment in the top 150-mm (6 in.) layer, excavate hole to the depth of the root ball and to widths shown on the drawing.
-Slope the sides of the excavation at a 45 degree angle up and away from the bottom of the 1.
-In areas of slowly draining soils, the root ball may be set up to 75 mm (3 in.) or 1/8 of the depth of the root ball above the adjacent soil level.
+Slope the sides of the excavation at a 45 degree angle up and away from the bottom of the

+1. In areas of slowly draining soils, the root ball may be set up to 75 mm (3 in.) or 1/8 of the depth of the root ball above the adjacent soil level.
 2. Save the existing soil to be used as backfill around the tree.

 3. On steep slopes, the depth of the excavation shall be measured at the center of the hole and the excavation dug as shown on the drawings.
 D. Detrimental soil conditions: The landscape architect is to be notified, in writing, of soil conditions encountered, including poor drainage, that the contractor considers detrimental to the growth of plant material.
-When detrimental conditions are uncovered, planting shall be discontinued until instructions to resolve the conditions are any planting shall be determined by the landscape architect.
+When detrimental conditions are uncovered, planting shall be discontinued until instructions to resolve the conditions are received from the landscape architect.